 A review of prescription drug refill records by the HHS’ Office of Inspector General in 2012 showed that in 2009, $25 million has been inappropriately paid by Medicare Part D plan sponsors for 397,203 Schedule II drug refills.
 75% of those refills were billed by long-term care clinics.
 There was significant concern that these supposedly prohibited refills could contribute to the diversion of Schedule II drugs and their being sold on on the black market.

 The HHS’ Centers for Medicare and Medicaid services felt that the OIG figures were wrong due to a misinterpretation of the data in the Fill Number (403-D3) field, which resulted in partial fills being confused with refills given to patients in long-term care clinics.
 A CMS review confirmed pharmacies could not differentiate between partial fills of Schedule II drugs and refills for billing purposes without using the Fill Number (403-D3) field.

-The change was listed in the November 2012 release of Version D.0 which required the Quantity Prescribed (460–ET) field to be finished when filing claims to Medicare Part D for Schedule II drugs.
-However, since the HHS has not implemented the November 2012 publication, pharmacies could not use the Quantity Prescribed field for HIPAA transactions.
-The final rule takes this issue into account.
+The change was listed in the November 2012 release of Version D.0 which required the Quantity Prescribed (460–ET) field to be completed when filing claims to Medicare Part D for Schedule II drugs.
+However, since the HHS has not implemented the November 2012 update, pharmacies could not use the Quantity Prescribed field for HIPAA transactions.
+The final rule addresses this issue.

-The Administrative Simplification: Modification of the Requirements for the Use of Health Insurance Portability and Accountability Act of 1996 (HIPAA) National Council for Prescription Drug Programs (NCPDP) D.0 Standard has been released via the federal register on January 24, 2020 and can seen here.
+The Administrative Simplification: Modification of the Requirements for the Use of Health Insurance Portability and Accountability Act of 1996 (HIPAA) National Council for Prescription Drug Programs (NCPDP) D.0 Standard has been published in the federal register on January 24, 2020 and can seen here.